juliawnyu/roommate-app/README.md

 * Function to connect with compatible matches (1:1 chat?)
 * Post experience survey to allow feedback on what could be improved

+## Additions
+### If MVP is produced:
+* Allowing other school into our app or the greater nyc area
+*  More in depth roommate questionaire which allows user to write in preferences

 ## Design
 Each of the main requirements will correspond to an API endpoint.